 The decision of the Assistant Dean for Academic Services, Dean of Students and an Academic Associate Dean whether to grant relief and, if granted, the nature of any relief is final.

-"Exam Connect" usage allows students the option of returning their take home examination to this office or uploading their take home examinations and or paper projects to a secure area on Campus Cruiser.
+"Exam Connect" usage allows students the option of returning their take home examination to this office or uploading their take home examinations and or paper projects to a secure area on MySuffolk.
 The date and time of submission is assigned when the student uploads the paper, take home examination or project to the site.
 This service is not available for all papers, take home examinations or projects, and is determined by faculty member.